 This webpage has some of my past work and research for this new work.
-There are live links to external pdfs on this webpage.

-This is a live webpage and any private Vimeo links cannot be distributed.
+This is a live webpage, and any private Vimeo links cannot be distributed.

 Past work informing Coffee Flight’s methodology: